 Home Paramount Pest Control CEO Tilley made news in May when he flew Pugh to Las Vegas for ReCon, the International Council of Shopping Centers annual meeting, which coincides with the Maryland Party hosted by Howard Perlow.

 Pugh said at the time she paid $650 for the trip on Tilley’s private jet.

-Also on board the flight was Home Paramount lobbyist John A. Pica Jr., a former state senator from Baltimore’s 43rd District, and Thomas L. Bromwell, a former Baltimore County senator who was released in 2013 after serving five years in federal prison on racketeering and bribery charges.
+Also ferried to Vegas were two Home Paramount employees – John A. Pica Jr., a former state senator from Baltimore’s 43rd District, and Thomas L. “Tommy” Bromwell, an ex-Baltimore County senator who served five years in federal prison on racketeering and bribery charges.

 In addition to lending Pugh $50,000, Burch was one of many UMMS officials who wrote checks to Pugh at an October fundraiser organized by UMMS board member and former Baltimore County Senator Francis X. Kelly.

 According to an analysis by The Brew, more than $52,000 came in from the medical system’s directors and top staff, including $5,000 from Burch himself.

-Pugh, in the state legislature and as a director on the UMMS board, has forged strong ties with the University of Maryland Hospital in Baltimore, which is part of the UMMS system.
+Pugh, in the state legislature and as a director on the UMMS board, has forged close ties to the University of Maryland Hospital in Baltimore, which is part of the UMMS system.

 $12,000 from Pless Jones